alibabacloud-howto/migrate-aws-elasticache-redis-to-alibaba-cloud/README.md

 -   Stop application to write data into AWS Elasticache Redis instance.

--   Make a backup of the data in AWS Elasticache Redis
+-   Make a backup of the data in AWS Elasticache Redis.

--   Export that backup-set to the AWS S3 bucket to get the RDB file
+-   Export that backup-set to the AWS S3 bucket to get the RDB file.

 -   Transfer the RDB file to the pre-created Alibaba Cloud ECS storage.

--   Restore the RDB file to the pre-created ApsaraDB for Redis instance using the redis-port tool
+-   Restore the RDB file to the pre-created ApsaraDB for Redis instance using the redis-port tool.

 ## Backup and Export Data from AWS Elasticache Redis to S3 Bucket
 All following operations are performed on AWS.

 -   Stop writing data into AWS Elasticache Redis instance.

--   Create **Backup** to specific cluster
+-   Create **Backup** to specific cluster:

     ![](images/5905fb087626c9895e2af18963921adb.png)